TheUnpaintedMind/git_tutorial/github.md

 ### Add remote repository

 Now to effectively add the GitHub repo to our folder and began uploading files to it, go to your git folder's path and use the following command.
+Note that we can give any name to our remote repository not just "origin".
 But first of all copy the https link to our GitHub repo and paste it as follows
 <br><br>

 <img width="654" height="102" alt="image" src="https://github.com/user-attachments/assets/dc354943-6c95-41c2-95dd-c251b53d0741" />